 I fled the court.

-When I returned to my SRO room on West 11th Street, my hillbilly girlfriend tended to my black eye.
+When I returned to our East 10th Street apartment, my hillbilly girlfriend tended to my black eye.

 “That’s it.
 No more basketball.”